tinyerp/odooly/README.rst

 Key features:

-- provides an API very close to the Odoo API, through JSON-RPC and XML-RPC
+- provides an API similar to Odoo Model, through Webclient API
 - compatible with OpenERP 6.1 through Odoo 19.0
+- supports external APIs JSON-RPC and XML-RPC as alternative
-- single executable ``odooly.py``, no external dependency
+- single file ``odooly.py``, no external dependency
 - helpers for ``search``, for data model introspection, etc...
-- simplified syntax for search ``domain`` and ``fields``
+- simplified syntax for search ``domain``
-- full API accessible on the ``Client.env`` environment
+- entire API accessible on the ``Client.env`` environment
-- the module can be imported and used as a library: ``from odooly import Client``
+- can be imported and used as a library: ``from odooly import Client``
-- supports Python 3.6 and above
+- supports Python 3.6 and more recent